Kristin Davenport Pictures: Georgia Teacher’s Social Media, Mugshot Go Viral After Arrest For Sex With Student

 Kristin Davenport is under arrest for allegedly having sex with a student, and the 26-year-old Georgia teacher’s mugshot and social media shots are now gaining viral interest across the globe.

-Police this week arrested the Northside High School teacher for allegedly having sex with a student, the Sun reported.
+Police this week arrested the Northside High School teacher for allegedly having sex with a student, The Sun reported.
 The report did not go into details of the alleged encounter, but said the teacher is believed to have had sex with a student at the school.
 Other reports were not so clear about the circumstances, not specifying exactly what the contact may have been or the exact relationship between Davenport and the alleged victim.

 The report noted that police had been tipped off at the alleged relationship on April 18, and had arrested the teacher exactly one week later.